Rakeela/dragora-notes/Feather-Integument.md

 I do not understand how the follicle pulp forms the internal gradient distributing the different factors.
 In theory those factors *are* what controls the distribution, but I do not understand it.
 They're using reaction-diffusion mechanisms...
 According to page 7, these researchers have assembled reaction-diffusion equations for extracellular RA, WNT, GDF10, and GREM1, but the mathematical models on pages 11 and 12 are nearly totally opaque to me.
 At least I understand algebra...

+Figures 4a, 5a, and 2c have standout similarities that I need to understand in order to fully present figure 5a.
+I understand that these present mesenchymal (pulp) cells.
+I'm trying to find the methodology by which they prepared these samples for observation.
+Were they processed according to the methodology described on pages 10 and 11, involving separation of the mesenchyme from epithelium in 2xCMF solution (RNA-seq) or dissociation of the mesenchyme from epithelium via 0.35% collagenase digestion followed by "formaldehyde cross-linking" (ChIP-seq)?

 ---
 Back to [[authors-nonfiction]]